 If you have been hurt in a boat accident caused by the dredging pipes in Charleston, Mount Pleasant, or another boater or company’s negligence anywhere in South Carolina, contact our experienced boat accident attorneys in South Carolina at David W. Martin Accident & Injury Lawyers today at 803-548-2468 to discuss your case.

-We provide free consultations for all personal injury cases in Charleston, SC, and never charge any legal fees unless we deliver a positive outcome for your unique case.
+We provide consultations for all personal injury cases in Charleston, SC, and never charge any legal fees unless we deliver a positive outcome for your unique case.